HCL-TECH-SOFTWARE/voltscript-testing/docs/references/FAQs.md

 ## Where do I find the output?

-The output, by default, is in a `unit-test-reports` directory defined by the `BASE_REPORT_LOC` constant in `TestRunner.bss`.
+The output, by default, is in a `unit-test-reports` directory defined by the `BASE_REPORT_LOC` constant in `TestRunner.vss`.
 The directory is under the directory of the program running the tests.

 ## How do I change the output directory?